Catherine Rouvel

 Catherine Rouvel (born Catherine Vitale; 31 August 1939 in Marseille) is an acclaimed French actress.
 Her career spans from 1959 in television to 2004.

+At 14, she took dance classes, which she abandoned in favor of theater.
+She made her debut with plays by Molière.
+She read Racine and, with Marie-France Boyer, founded the Théâtre Grignan (1956-1957), which became the Théâtre Quotidien de Marseille.

-She starred in Jean Renoir's Le Déjeuner sur l'herbe, Marcel Carné's Les Assassins de l'ordre and in the 1976 Jean-Jacques Annaud film Black and White in Color.
+In film, she starred in Jean Renoir's Le Déjeuner sur l'herbe, Marcel Carné's Les Assassins de l'ordre and in the 1976 Jean-Jacques Annaud film Black and White in Color.